 - Hybrid Striped Bass

-The stands of flooded willows around the reservoir provide a perfect habitat for bass, panfish and crappie.
-And the water coming in over the MacBride spillway attracts white bass, catfish and walleye.
+The stands of flooded willows around the reservoir provide a perfect habitat for bass, panfish, and crappie.
+And the water over the MacBride spillway attracts white bass, catfish, and walleye.
 The facilities for the visiting angler and their family are excellent here.
 There’s boat access, including a hard-surface boat ramp.

-There are restrooms, a picnic area, playground, hiking trails and a beach.
+There are restrooms, a picnic area, a playground, hiking trails, and a beach.
 There are also plenty of well-equipped campgrounds.
 They range from primitive, tent-only spaces to full RV hook-ups with electricity and sewerage.
 For a change of scenery, check out nearby Lake MacBride State Park.

 2. Iowa’s Great Lakes:

-Iowa’s Great Lakes (located here) are some of the 10 best fishing locations in Iowa because there are six lakes in the group.
+Iowa’s Great Lakes (located here) are some of Iowa’s ten best fishing locations because there are six lakes in the group.
 The largest is Big Spirit, and there is West Okoboji, East Okoboji, Lower Gar, Upper Gar, and Minnewashta.

-Fishing, water sports, boating and parasailing are popular, especially on the deep, clear blue water of West Okoboji.
-But for anglers, the shallow waters of Big Spirit offers excellent catches of walleye, panfish, and bass year round.
+Fishing, water sports, boating, and parasailing are popular, especially on the deep, clear blue water of West Okoboji.
+But for anglers, the shallow waters of Big Spirit offer excellent catches of walleye, panfish, and bass year-round.
 However, for a quieter angling experience, head to East Okoboji.

 There’s not as much water sports activity, but the fishing is decent.
 Fish species to find include:

 You’ll also find muskie, walleye, and northern pike when fishing in West Okoboji.
 Use a suspending jerk bait, twitches, jerks, and pauses to provoke a strike.
 And on windless days, when the water is warm, use hair jigs above the rocks.